 Another favourite on this menu is the Harrison Co-op Roast Chicken breast.
 Served with roasted potatoes and a Spanish Chorizo this dish came in the perfect portion.
 As I am always looking for healthy options when I’m eating out, it was so great to see so many choices for me on this menu.

 If you want to splurge and enjoy something a little more indulgent, the Fogo Island cod n’ chips was something we all wished we had ordered.
 Again, the portion size seemed reasonable I don’t think I would feel so guilty about this splurge.

 Since I was there for a media lunch, it was impossible to stop dessert entrees from hitting our table.

 The sweet Caramelized Banana dessert is a lovely balance of sweet and tart.
 Served with passion fruit sorbet, a slice of pineapple and phyllo crisp this dessert treat is worth a try.

 The crème caramel came covered with a grapefruit orange salad to balance the sweetness of the crème caramel.

 I’m a sucker for anything chocolate.
 I ordered the flourless chocolate bar served with vanilla ice cream and a little almond candy, laid over a smear of crème fraîche.
 It is a pretty rich and sweet chocolate bar, so I recommend sharing with someone.

-I attended a media lunch at Sassafraz Restaurant, however, the opinions in this post are my own.
+I attended a media lunch at Sassafraz Restaurant and took part in a complimentary walking tour with On the Town tours however, the opinions in this post are my own.